randompenguin1/bookface/README.txt

 * This scheme was adapted from a user stylesheet for use in browsers on the client-side.

 CHANGELOG:
+1.1
+* Fixes long lists of tags/mentions spilling out of post or profile container, forces them to wrap to multiple rows as necessary.
+* Adds spacing to left of multiple settings buttons floated to right.

 1.0
 * Initial release of server-side version
 * Accent colors now work (server-side version only)